NFDI4Earth System Architecture Documentation

 Architecture Constraints

-The following requirements constrain the design and implementation decisions and processes for the NFDI4Earth software architecture:
+The following requirements constrain the design and implementation decisions and processes for the NFDI4Earth Software Architecture:

 Constraint Type Explanation